botzkobg/PHP-WS-Server/README.md

 These scripts are ready to use.
 Just run the server and open the client in the browser.

 NOTE: Parts of the standart are not implemented.

+server.php and client.php are script to test simple socket connection.